Eurekaarrow/UIC_LLMs_Helper/README.md

-# 🚀 **Software Enginnering/Software Development Workshop** <!-- A Properly Using LLMs in Homework Assignment Helper System -->
+# 🚀 **Software Enginnering/Software Development Workshop: A Properly Using LLMs in Homework Assignment Helper System** <!-- A Properly Using LLMs in Homework Assignment Helper System -->

 > 🌟 **This is the BNU-HKBU UIC SE/SDW course project**